karimra/gnmic/docs/user_guide/event_processors/event_extract_tags.md

-The `event-extract-tag` processor, extracts tags from a value, a value name, a tag name or a tag value using regex named groups.
+The `event-extract-tags` processor, extracts tags from a value, a value name, a tag name or a tag value using regex named groups.

 It is possible to overwrite a tag if its name already exists.